Jarisha: Early Bronze Age

+Late Bronze Age and Iron Age

+It was succeeded by a Philistine settlement around the 12th century BC.

 Ottoman period

 In the 1596 tax records under the Ottoman Empire, it was a village in the nahiya ("subdistrict") of the Bani Sa'b, part of Nablus Sanjak.
 It had a population of 22 Muslim households; an estimated 121 persons, who paid taxes on buffalo, goats and beehives; a total of 2,150 akçe.

 In 1856 the village was named Darishah on Kiepert's map of Palestine published that year.
 An Ottoman village list from about 1870 showed that the village had a population of 76 in a total of 38 houses, though that population count included men, only.
 It was further noted that it was located 6000 meters NE of Jaffa.

 In 1882 the PEF's Survey of Western Palestine (SWP) described the village, transcribed as "Jerisheh", as being built of adobe bricks and flanked by an olive grove.
 It had a well and a mill.
 South-east of the village was the ruins of a Khan, a graveyard and some caves, also a masonry dam and a small bridge, "apparently Saracenic".